Netflix: best films streaming now

 Howl’s Moving Castle (2004)

 Animated fantasy.
-Written and directed by Hayao Miyazaki, Howl’s Moving Castle is weird and wonderful in all the best ways – like the rest of the Studio Ghibli films available on Netflix, including Spirited Away, My Neighbour Totoro, Kiki’s Delivery Service and Ponyo.
+Another one written and directed by Hayao Miyazaki, Howl’s Moving Castle is weird and wonderful in all the best ways – like the rest of the Studio Ghibli films available on Netflix, including The Boy and the Heron, Spirited Away, My Neighbour Totoro, Kiki’s Delivery Service and Ponyo.
 Loosely based on the 1986 book by British author Diana Wynne Jones, the story is set in a fictional kingdom where magic and early 20th century technology coexist.

 A young girl, Sophie, is turned into an elderly woman by a witch’s curse and encounters a wizard named Howl.
 She gets caught up in his resistance to fighting for the king.
 Among the film’s many delights are its positive attitude towards ageing and the depiction of the grumpy, groaning, enchanted moving castle.